jaepark23/stockapp/README.md

 - Buy and sell stocks in nearly real time
 - Look at previous stock data and graphs
 - Order history

-## Usage
-- I don't feel like hosting it